Cancel anytime

 History and Background

-American Axle & Manufacturing (AAM) was founded in 1994 when a group of private investors purchased five General Motors (GM) components manufacturing plants.
-AAM has grown to become a leading global supplier of driveline and metal forming technologies.
+American Axle & Manufacturing (AAM) was founded in 1994 as a spin-off from General Motors.
+It has grown through acquisitions and organic growth, becoming a leading global supplier of driveline and metal forming technologies.

 Core Business Areas